Conformal Lie 2-algebras and conformal omni-Lie algebras: Preliminaries

 \end{Definition}

 \begin{Definition} A right \emph{Leibniz conformal algebra} $(R,[\cdot_{\lambda}\cdot])$ is a conformal algebra satisfying the following left Leibniz identity

 \end{Definition}

-\begin{Remark} Using the equivalent identity \eqref{eqjacobi}, we can see a {Lie conformal algebra} as a left and a right Leibniz conformal algebra, but the converse is not holds since in general the Leibniz conformal algebra does't satisfy the skew-symmetry condition. \end{Remark}
+\begin{Remark} Using the equivalent identity \eqref{eqjacobi}, we can see a {Lie conformal algebra} as both a left and a right Leibniz conformal algebra.
+However, it should be noted that the converse is not true as the general Leibniz conformal algebra does not meet the requirement of skew-symmetry. \end{Remark}